pangnakh/STATS220-Assignments/index.md

 *I was tasked to create a meme using R code for my first assignment.*

-I chose to create meme about the struggles of completing an assignment as a student.
+I chose to create a meme about the struggles of completing an assignment as a student.

 To do this I joined together 3 segments to create the meme: